ecly/learning_to_negate_adjectives/README.md

 Thanks to Laura Rimell for supplying the test data for the original experiments.

+A pre-trained standard model trained for 175 epochs (200 used in original paper) can be downloaded [here](https://drive.google.com/open?id=193yw5ch1ekp-1o8y75IS9La0ZM2oEm3V).

 ### Requirements
 `pip3 install -r requirements.txt`
 `python3 -c "import nltk; nltk.download('wordnet')"`